lnguyenh/blendserv/README.md

 5. Run` sudo systemctl start blendserv`

 ## Usage
-- Make a simple POST request at http://YOUR-PI-IP-ADDRESS:8192 with the credentials you (can) define in `blendserv.py`.
+- Make a POST request at http://YOUR-PI-IP-ADDRESS:8192 with the credentials you (can) define in `blendserv.py`.
 This will toggle the red flash siren for 4 seconds.
+- Make a GET request to get the current status of the siren.